-To develop the first cross-national lynching event dataset, we focus on Latin America.
-Several reasons motivate this choice.
-Firstly, existing data suggest lynching is a common form of collective violence in many Latin American countries, and surveys show there is broad support for community justice (Zizumbo-Colunga, 2015; Nussio & Parás, 2022; Nussio, forthcoming).
+common form of collective violence in many Latin American countries, and public opinion surveys show there is broad support for community forms of justice across the region (Nivette 2016; Zizumbo-Colunga 2015; Nussio and Parás 2022).
 Yet, as we detailed above, there is a deficit in systematic cross-national data.

-Secondly, as a region Latin America is comparatively homogenous, which allows researchers to keep relatively constant several background factors that may bias data collection.
-Importantly, there is a similar vocabulary and use of the term lynching in Spanish and Portuguese.
-This facilitates data collection based on news reports which would not be the case if countries from different world regions were compared.
+Secondly, as a region Latin America is comparatively homogenous, which allows researchers to keep relatively constant several background factors that may bias data collection and analysis.
+Importantly, there is a similar vocabulary and use of the term lynching in Spanish and Portuguese, which has clear advantages when attempting to identify similar phenomena, that would not be the case if countries were compared from different world regions.

-Thirdly, despite the relative homogeneity of the region, there is large variation within Latin America.
+Thirdly, despite the relative homogeneity of the region, there is large variation within Latin America on key variables.
 For example, there are both relatively strong states in the Cono Sur region and relatively weak states in Central America.
-Perhaps more importantly, most countries are characterized by notable variation in state presence across their territories with pockets of state weakness or "brown areas" (O'Donnell, 1993).
-This variation provides a fertile terrain to examine theoretical claims about lynching.
+Perhaps more importantly, most Latin American countries are characterized by notable variation in state presence across their territories with pockets of state weakness - the Argentinean political scientist Guillermo O'Donnell (1993) famously called them "brown areas".
+These sources of variation provide a fertile terrain to examine a series of theoretical claims about lynching, which have not previously been systematically tested.

-To summarize, existing lynching data are usually limited to single countries, and mixed in terms of the temporal scope and conceptual approach.
-While they provide indicative if anecdotal evidence, they do not allow for thorough comparative analysis.
-To address this, we compile the first cross-national lynching event data, focusing on Latin America for pragmatic and methodological reasons.
+To summarize, several sources of lynching data exist, but these are usually limited to single countries, mixed in terms of the temporal scope and conceptual approach.
+While they provide indicative if anecdotal evidence as to the frequency of lynching, they do not allow for a more thorough analysis of the phenomenon.
+To address this, we compile the first crossnational lynching event data, focusing on Latin America for a number of pragmatic and methodological reasons.